JamesByers/Beginning-Python-workshop/4_Containers/Containers.md

 ##### DF2: Python for Data Science
 # Containers

-## By the end of this lesson you will be able to
+## By the end of this section you will be able to

 + Demonstrate how to look up what is built into Python.
 + Define lists, tuples, sets, and their common methods.